-This is my other favourite restaurant, for the tiny terrace surrounded by plants and the great variety of vegan options.
+This is my other favorite restaurant, for the tiny terrace surrounded by plants and the great variety of vegan options.

 It’s a regular restaurant but with interesting vegan options, among which, tacos, lentil soup, salads, sandwiches.
 It is open from 9 to 8 but in low season the tend to close around 6pm.

-A vegetarian and vegan restaurant with arabic menu, soup, falafel, tabulet, salads, juices.
+A vegetarian and vegan restaurant with Arabic menu, soup, falafel, tabulet, salads, juices.
 You name it.
-The restaurant is very small and always full with people cueing outside.
+The restaurant is very small and always full of people cueing outside.

 Santo Cafe’ is one of the iconic places among the restaurants in Guanajuato.
 For some reasons I never went there.
 Yes I know, don’t even ask: it’s one of the weird things that I usually do when I travel, to miss iconic places.

 I actually went one night but it was about to close.